Josowsky/home-page/README.md

 # Building the project

-Project requires `.env` file with Contentful token and spaceId
+The project requires `.env` file with Contentful token and spaceId

 ```sh
 touch .env